Engee documentation

 leading_zeros(x::Integer) -> Integer

-Number of zeros leading the binary representation of x.
+The number of leading zeros in the binary representation of `x'.

 Examples